Envy-Free Allocation of Indivisible Goods via Noisy Queries: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the Singapore National Research Foundation (NRF) under its AI Visiting Professorship programme, by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001, and by an NUS Start-up Grant.
+Y.L.~is supported by NTU Start-up Grant \#025311-00001.
+J.S.~is supported by the Singapore National Research Foundation (NRF) under its AI Visiting Professorship programme.
+W.S.~is supported by the Singapore Ministry of Education under grant number MOE-T2EP20221-0001 and by an NUS Start-up Grant.